 Industrial Drive intersection closed after serious single vehicle collision north of Regina: RCMP

-The Industrial Drive intersection at Highway 6 north of Regina is currently closed due to a serious single motor vehicle collision, RCMP said in a news release.
+The Industrial Drive intersection at Highway 6 north of Regina was closed Friday morning due to a serious single motor vehicle collision, RCMP said in a news release.

 North and southbound traffic on Highway 6 is not impeded, RCMP aid.